Toyota Corolla iM Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Toyota Corolla iM are $1,268 a year for full coverage insurance.
-Comprehensive costs on average $230, collision insurance costs $424, and liability costs $456.
-A policy with only liability insurance costs as little as $508 a year, and a high-risk policy costs around $2,750.
-16-year-old drivers pay the most at up to $4,904 a year.
+The average insurance rates for a Toyota Corolla iM are $1,268 a year for full coverage.
+Comprehensive costs approximately $230 a year, collision insurance costs $424, and liability is estimated at $456.
+Buying just liability costs approximately $508 a year, and insurance for high-risk drivers costs around $2,750.
+16-year-old drivers cost the most to insure at up to $4,904 a year.

 Average premium for full coverage: $1,268

-Price estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all 50 states and for different Corolla iM trim levels.
+Rate estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all states and Corolla iM trim levels.

-For a driver in their 40's, insurance rates for a Toyota Corolla iM range from as low as $508 for minimum levels of liability insurance to a much higher rate of $2,750 for a driver that may need high-risk insurance.
+For a driver in their 40's, Toyota Corolla iM insurance rates range from as low as $508 for liability-only coverage to a high of $2,750 for a driver who requires high-risk insurance.

-Your location can have significant affects on insurance rates.
-Rural areas are statistically proven to have a lower frequency of physical damage claims than congested cities.
-The price range example below illustrates how location helps determine car insurance rates.
+Living in a larger city can make a big difference on car insurance rates.
+Rural locations are shown to have a lower frequency of accident claims than congested cities.
+The diagram below illustrates how location helps determine auto insurance prices.

 Use the form below to get customized rates for your location.